nwillc/genfuncs/README.md

 func OrderedEqualTo[O constraints.Ordered](a O) (fn Function[O, bool])
 ```

-OrderedEqualTo return a function that returns true if its argument is ordered equal to a\.
+OrderedEqualTo return a function that returns true if its argument is ordered equal to a.

 ### func [OrderedGreaterThan](<https://github.com/nwillc/genfuncs/blob/master/dry.go#L62>)